rponte/vagrant-ubuntu-mssqlserver/README.md

 ## Requirements

+* You need to have [Vagrant](http://www.vagrantup.com/) installed;
-* You need to have [Vagrant] installed.
+* You need to have [VitualBox](https://www.virtualbox.org/) installed;
-* The host machine needs at least 8 GB of RAM, because SQL Server installation claims for 4 GB of RAM;
+* The host machine needs at least 6 GB of RAM, because SQL Server installation claims 4 GB of RAM;
 * As SQL Server vNext is only available for 64-bit machines at the moment, the host machine needs to have a 64-bit architecture;
-* You may need to [enable virtualization] manually.
+* You may need to [enable virtualization](http://www.sysprobs.com/disable-enable-virtualization-technology-bios) manually.

 ## Installation